 |

-SUSTAINABILITY: At Maesyffin
+SUSTAINABILITY - At Maesyffin

-materials wherever possible.
-Which means that we grow our spawn
+wherever possible.
+Which means that we grow our spawn on organic grains, and our mushrooms on wood chip we have made ourselves

-just be burned on site).
-Our sawdust is mainly oak and is a waste
+is mainly oak and is a waste product from local woodcrafting workshops.

-use is locally-produced at Felin
+The organic bran we use is produced at Felin

-Ganol water mill at Llanrhystud. |
+Ganol water mill at Llanrhystud.
+Our electricity is 100% green

 NUTRITION

-| Shiitake are a good source of protein,
+Shiitake are a good source of protein,

 potassium, phosphorus and

-as selenium & zinc and other essential
+vitamins as well as selenium & zinc and

-amino acids. |
+the essential amino acids.

 Culinary Uses